What Is a Fever?

 - Infections of the ear, lung, skin, throat, bladder, or kidney

-- Conditions that cause inflammation
+- Conditions that cause inflammation, such as rheumatoid arthritis

-- Side effects of drugs
+- Side effects of medications

 - Blood clots

 - Autoimmune conditions such as lupus and inflammatory bowel disease (IBS)